Artistic Vision — Leonoor Ruigrok

 The hare arrived first, vulnerable, clever, resilient.
 Later the deer entered, grounded, alert, strong.
 Steadfast houses, female figures, and wild loose hair also recur.

 These symbols are not illustrations.
-They appear when I feel they are needed, solitary, mixed together, absent for a time, and then returning within a new composition.
+They appear when they are needed, solitary, layered, or returning within a new composition.

 I position my stories in the time of now.
 Contemporary does not mean trend-driven.
 It means aware.